Exscientia/physicsml/docs/source/pages/tutorials/ani1x_energy_forces_training.md

 print(dataset)
 ```

-You can see that there is the ``mol_bytes`` column (which is the ``rdkit`` serialisation of the 3d molecules and the
+You can see that there is the ``mol_bytes`` column (which is the ``rdkit`` serialisation of the 3d molecules) and the
 remaining columns of computes properties.

 ## Featurising

 Next, we will featurise the dataset.
 We extract the atomic numbers, coordinates, and atomic self energies.
+For more
+information on the physicsml features, see [here](../features/intro.md).

 ```{code-cell} ipython3
 import logging